bduggan/raku-geo-basic/README.md

 These are a few simple utilities for doing geospatial calculations.
 The following functions are provided:

     * `geohash-encode` -- encode a latitude and longitude into a geohash
-    * `geohash-decode` -- decode a geohash into a latitude and longitude
+    * `geohash-decode` -- decode a geohash into lat/lon bounds
     * `geohash-neighbors` -- find the neighbors of a geohash
     * `quadkey-encode` -- convert a latitude and longitude to a quadkey
     * `quadkey-decode` -- convert a quadkey to lat/lon bounds
     * `haversine-km` -- calculate the distance between two points on the earth in kilometers
     * `haversine-miles` -- calculate the distance between two points on the earth in miles

+The bounds returned for geohash and quadkey decoding are hashes containing the keys lat-min, lat-max, lon-min and lon-max.

 FUNCTIONS
 =========